 Let's start with why physique competitors carb load at all and why it makes your muscles look larger, fuller, defined, hard and striated.

-When carbs are stored in the muscle they are predominantly stored deeply in the muscle at first and work their way to the surface.
+When carbs are stored in the muscle they are believed to be predominantly stored deeply in the tissue at first and work their way to the surface.

 The water is tightly bound to each individual carbohydrate particle as it flows through the body and is then crammed into your muscle cells causing distention and enlargement of the fibers.
-As the combination of carbohydrate particles and water has a high relative density to other liquids found in the body, this compact bulging muscle fibre becomes hard.
-At very low body fat levels, this gives the striated look of what you see in an anatomy textbook.
+This also enhances the density and hardness of the muscle fibre.
+At very low body fat levels, this means you will start seeing the anatomy textbook-like striation of the muscles.

 In other words, carbs and water can help give that super-lean look.

-For an endurance athlete, this doesn't matter so much as we just want to get as much of this fast burning fuel source stored as possible to improve performance.
-However, for a physique competition, this extra fuel reduces performance!
-This water now surrounding the surface of the muscle can take away from definition making you look softer, puffy and bloated.
+For an endurance athlete, this doesn't matter so much because we just want to get as much of this fast burning fuel source stored as possible to improve performance.
+However, for a physique competition, this extra fuel may reduce performance!
+The water now surrounding the surface of the muscle can take away from definition making you look softer, puffy and bloated.

 I struggled with the points above regarding carbs and water eventually being stored on the outside of the muscle because I cannot find a scientific reference to support this.

-However, there is an abundance of anecdotal reports to suggest that this is the case (reference #2).
+There is only an abundance of anecdotal reports to suggest that this is the case (reference image #2).
 It is agreed that after a certain intake of carbohydrates, water is stored in excess on top of the muscles causing a smoother puffy look.
 To me, this is certainly conceivable and I accept this rationale until science proves otherwise.

 What does the science say?

-Carb loading adds about 2.5 lbs (1.1 kg) of total fat free mass to young men weighing an average of 145 lbs (9). (those of greater weight/muscle mass would add more weight)
+Carb loading adds about 2.5 lbs (1.1 kg) of total fat free mass to young men weighing an average of 145 lbs (66 kg) .